PrincetonUniversity/intro_pytorch/solutions/02_dataset_and_dataloader.md

 ```

 We see that there are 60000 samples in the training data for MNIST.
 Remember to use `dir(training_data)` to see the available methods and attributes.

+There are 10000 samples in the test set.